March 7, 1987 Dharma Talk by Dainin Katagiri Roshi

 So, the next question is, how can you put yourself right in the middle of zazen, and then what can you learn?

-Then Dogen Zen says, “Sanzen is zazen.”
-Sanzen means to surrender to simplicity in life.
-This is sanzen, which is translated usually as “the practice.”
 So practice is to surrender to simplicity in life.
-Simplicity means that which is pretty neat and tidy, [unsophisticated].
-Pretty simple, and also within the simple manifestation of life, there is a rich quality of life there.
+Simplicity means that which is pretty neat and tidy, unsophisticated.
+Pretty simple – and also, within the simple manifestation of life, there is a rich quality of life there.
 It’s simple, but it’s not the simple you usually understand, but within the simplicity of your life, there are lots of rich, abundant qualities of human life.
 That is called ripeness.

 And then he says, zazen is shinjin dotsuraku, that means “casting off body and mind,” in other words “dropping off body and mind.”
 Or, he says, “Dullness and distraction are struck aside from the beginning.”

 Dullness and distraction are not something you try to remove.
 If you try to remove [them], you create more distraction and dullness.
-Because dullness and distractions are something that [is] created, produced by your attitude, by your actions, activities – so according to […] conditional elements, conditional circumstances.
+Because dullness and distractions are something that [is] created, produced, by your attitude, by your actions, activities – so, according to […] conditional elements, conditional circumstances.
 So you don’t know how to be free from [them].
-No matter how long you use techniques, psychologically, philosophically, or scientifically, you never get freedom from dullness and distraction.
-The moment when you feel freedom from dullness and distraction, immediately you are confused, right in the middle of freedom of dullness and distraction.
+No matter how long you use techniques – psychologically, philosophically, or scientifically – you never get freedom from dullness and distraction.
+The moment when you feel freedom from dullness and distraction, immediately you are confused right in the middle of freedom of dullness and distraction.
 That’s why human beings constantly seek for the psychologist to let you be free from dullness and distractions.
 You know?
 You always feed the psychologist.
 [He laughs.]

-[…] Let’s imagine that you [are getting into] a bathtub in the cold weather.
+[…] Let’s imagine that you [are getting into] a hot bath in the cold weather.
 In the rigors of Minnesota winter, your body becomes very cold.
 After that, you put your body right in the middle of a hot bath, okay?
 The moment when you put your body and mind in the hot bathtub, what do you say?

 Several people: “Ah.”